-For the purposes of this example we will use the 40NTU range and use ZERO, 16NTU and 40NTU as the calibration solutions.
+For the purposes of this example we will use the 40NTU range and use ZERO, 8NTU and 40NTU as the calibration solutions.
+The "low" value solution should be no more than 20% of the "high" value solution.

 Enter selected range to be calibrated (e.g. 0 - 40NTU, range 3)